TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ### ServerX.Level

-Level (priority) of your news server.
+The level (priority) of your news server.

 !!! success ""